yueyang0115/docker-cheatsheet/README.md

 ## Registry
 A [Docker registry](https://docs.docker.com/get-started/overview/#docker-registries) stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
-When you use the docker pull or docker run commands, the required images are pulled from your configured registry.
-When you use the docker push command, your image is pushed to your configured registry.

 * [`docker login`](https://docs.docker.com/engine/reference/commandline/login) to login to a registry, use `--username` or `-u` to specify username.
 * [`docker logout`](https://docs.docker.com/engine/reference/commandline/logout) to logout from a registry.